jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 # API Java Client

-There is a tutorial showing, how to consume JXcore Messaging API from a [Java Client](http://jxcore.com/messaging-api/#post-665).
+There are some [tutorials](http://jxcore.com/messaging-api/) available, and they show how to consume JXcore Messaging API from a Java Client.

 ## Events